 The sanctions are part of a broader conflict over China’s aggressive push to challenge U.S. technological dominance.

 China responded by targeting $50 billion in U.S. products, including soybeans — a shot at Trump supporters in America’s heartland.

 Trump said his team was working on trade deals that are “going to be great for our country.
 Our country has been ripped off long enough.
 And we are making great deals.”

 On Thursday, though, his top trade negotiator, Robert Lighthizer, said that after nine months of talks, the U.S., Canada and Mexico still were “nowhere close to a deal” to rewrite the North American Free Trade Agreement, a 24-year-old pact that Trump has called a job-killing disaster.

 Lighthizer mentioned “gaping differences” on issues ranging from farm trade to labor standards to intellectual property protections.
 The impasse makes it increasingly unlikely that Trump’s trade team can deliver a rewritten NAFTA in time for a congressional vote this year.

 Chan reported from Hong Kong.
-AP researchers Shanshan Wang, Yu Bing and Liu Zheng in Beijing contributed to this report.
+AP Writer Ken Thomas contributed to this report.
+AP researchers Shanshan Wang, Yu Bing and Liu Zheng in Beijing contributed.